rwsayaman/TCGA_PanCancer_Immune_Genetics/Code/Immune_Traits/README.md

 a.
 Generate heatmap with clustering dendrogram using heatmap.2 function in gplots R package or similar algorithm.
 4. Identify highly correlated blocks (dendrogram clusters) of immune-traits to generate immune functional modules.

-<b>Note:<\b> 	See script used in this section "ImmunePheno139.Cibersort.continuous_cor.pearson.R" and associated figures generated in the "Figures" folder.
+**Note:** 	See script used in this section "ImmunePheno139.Cibersort.continuous_cor.pearson.R" and associated figures generated in the "Figures" folder.